ARCHER2-HPC/archer2-docs/docs/research-software/openfoam/openfoam.md

 run OpenFOAM.
 Note that all the centrally installed versions of OpenFOAM are compiled under `PrgEnv-gnu`.

-Note there are no default versions specificied.
+Note there are no default module versions specificied.
 It is recommended to use a fully qualified module name (with the exact version, as in the example above).